decent-stuff/ledger-map/README.md

 LedgerMap is a key-value store implemented in Rust.
 The primary feature of this library is its ability to store data in an append-only fashion, effectively forming a ledger.
 Additionally, it supports data integrity checks using SHA-256 checksums for ledger entries.

-This library is designed for use in smart contract environments, capable of compiling for `wasm32` targets while also being usable and testable on `x86_64` architectures.
+This library is designed for use in smart contract environments, capable of compiling for `wasm32` targets while also being usable and testable on `x86_64` and `aarch64` architectures.

 > **Note**: This library is still in the development stage.
 Use it at your own risk.